iphousehq/aws-cli/README.md

 - List all records in the given zone:
     `aws -list -zone-id AABBCCDDEE`

+- List all records in the given zone with a named profile and region:
+    `aws -list -zone-id AABBCCDDEE -profile "blah" -profile-location "~\.aws\config" -region "eu-west-1"`

 All examples below create a record or edit a matching one.